-- material Risk Events (REVs) are escalated to senior management and governance forums; - external loss data is reviewed annually to have a forward-looking view of potential emerging risks that are assessed during the ORSA process; - controls are reviewed when loss events occur, both in relation to the event itself to ensure they can be strengthened but also adopting a wider view of other associated processes or products; - operational risk workshops are held regularly with SMEs from the First and Second Lines of Defence to identify severe but plausible loss events and to discuss the frequency and severity with which these risks apply to TPEN; - the KRIs in relation to TPEN (linked to its RCSAs) are reviewed quarterly as part of quarterly GMC and TPEN Board reporting to identify whether there are any early indicators of movement outside set risk appetite thresholds; and - assessment of legal cover from intragroup service agreements.
+- a top-down assessment of operational risks facing the business; - by identifying and mapping important business activities and services to assess operational resilience; - all Columbia Threadneedle RCSAs are reviewed annually by the First Line of Defence business units to ensure they capture key risks, and the associated control environment.
+Risk scoring is reassessed, and this process is overseen by the Second Line of Defence.
+RCSAs are also reviewed following any 'trigger events' to processes, products or operating models.
+All risks identified as part of the RCSA process are rated according to the inherent risk, controls and residual risk; - material REVs are escalated to senior management and governance forums; - external loss data is reviewed annually to have a forward-looking view of potential emerging risks that are assessed during the ORSA process; - controls are reviewed when loss events occur, both in relation to the event itself to ensure they can be strengthened but also adopting a wider view of other associated processes or products; - operational risk workshops are held regularly with SMEs from the First and Second Lines of Defence to identify severe but plausible loss events and to discuss the frequency and severity with which these risks apply to TPEN; - the KRIs in relation to TPEN (linked to its RCSAs) are reviewed quarterly as part of quarterly GMC and TPEN Board reporting to identify whether there are any early indicators of movement outside set risk appetite thresholds; and - assessment of legal cover from intragroup service agreements.